-These easy pecan sandies cookies have a delicious shortbread base, and only 6 ingredients!
+This easy homemade pecan sandies recipe makes buttery shortbread cookies that are crisp but tender, loaded with roasted, toasted pecans, and not overly sweet.
 You can make them quickly, no need to refrigerate the dough.

-Bonus: they are one of the easiest cookies to make, EVER.
-No chilling, no rolling, no cutting, no stand mixer, etc. Just bring the dough together in one bowl, shape, and bake, because we want cookies NOW!
+No chilling, no rolling into a log, no cutting, no stand mixer, etc., means that this recipe is quick!
+Just bring the dough together in one bowl, shape, and bake, because we want cookies NOW!
 And we're making them a little more adult by adding some fancy flaky sea salt on top.

 Jump to: